 Flying at night is a unique experience for pilots, especially when conducted over a stunning cityscape like Melbourne.
 In addition to this though, the Night VFR (Night Visual Flight Rules) Rating allows you greater flexibility in your flight planning, particularly for longer flights that may need to end after the sun has gone down.

-To be eligible for this course you must hold a PPL.
+To be eligible for this course you must hold a Private Pilot Licence (PPL).

 Schedule a meeting with one of our aviation career specialists to discuss whether this is the right course for you.